Meng-Lyu/cs686-lectures/labs/Lab02-README.md

 ### Final Remarks
  - See the intelliJ issue (due to the default limit on Java file size) mentioned in Part 0.
  - You can work on Parts 1-3 in any order you'd like, but it's probably the best if you work on Part 1 first.
- - Lab 02 has one short-answer question.
+ - Lab 02 has one short-answer question (see the clarification above, for v03).
  - I believe you can complete this lab pretty easily (but I have been proven wrong in the past, so...), with the help of the sample code from Lecture 02 and the proto3 reference (specifically, `Language Guide (proto3)`).
  - If you find it too callenging, please share on Piazza (i) where you are stuck and (ii) what you have tried; you can be anonymous.